10 Sep THE POWER OF LIGHT – A Key Ingredient for Training Success

 Ground-breaking research conducted at University College Dublin identified that low levels of blue light could regulate important hormone rhythms in the horse when delivered to only one eye.
 The subsequent development of the Equilume Cashel Light Mask has been a gamechanger for performance horses by allowing them receive the optimum level of light whether they are stabled, out grazing or travelling to a competition.
 It is not just the quality but also the duration of daily light that impacts a horse’s body, the Cashel Mask delivers 15 hours of biologically effective blue light each day to ensure the horse receives the benefits of a long summer’s day throughout the year.
 By supporting the horse’s body clock, it helps to maintain muscle tone, strengthen immunity, ensure a sleek and shiny coat, encourage appetite and positively influence mood and behaviour.
 The requirement for clipping is reduced and the period of peak performance is extended.

-Highly accomplished International Event Riders Phillip Dutton, USA and Sam Watson, Ireland have both experienced positive results using Equilume Performance Lighting:
+Highly accomplished International Event Riders Phillip Dutton, USA, Liz Halliday-Sharp, USA and Sam Watson, Ireland have all experienced positive results using Equilume Performance Lighting:

 “After just 3 weeks of using the Cashel Light Mask, I saw a remarkable improvement in my horse’s attitude and willingness to enjoy his work.
 The logic of more light for a stabled horse makes sense to me, and I was able to see the results.
 I am excited about what benefits Equilume will have for all my horses” – Phillip Dutton.